 The Writing Tutorial Service is a resource open to all UGC students at Lingnan University.
 The aims of the service are to encourage reflection and evaluation of writing through critical thinking and exploration.
 Tutees develop their writing skills through discussion and guided tasks on textual elements; such as, structure, style, expression, argumentation, conventions of grammar and word usage.

-Tutorials are held in MLLC Room 2 on the second floor of the Library unless indicated otherwise on the timetable.
+Tutorials are held in LBY 205 near the ELSS Drop-in Center.
 Interested students can sign up for a time slot on Moodle.

 There are many other books on academic writing available for loan from the LU Library.
 You could work your way through one of these books or select useful chapters for work on your own or with a friend.

-P They Say/I Say: the moves that matter in academic writing by Gerald Graff and Cathy Birkenstein
+They Say/I Say: The Moves That Matter in Academic Writing by Gerald Graff and Cathy Birkenstein

-P The Academic Writers Handbook by Leonard J. Rosen
+The Academic Writer’s Handbook by Leonard J. Rosen

-There are a multitude of resources available to you online that focus on the different areas of writing.
+There is a multitude of resources available to you online that focus on the different areas of writing.
 To find the ones most useful for you, take a look at the categories below.

 To begin thinking about improving your writing, it is useful to consider what your particular needs are.
 Once you have decided what you want to work on, it is easier to develop a plan for how to accomplish that goal and what resources will be most useful for you.

 The best source to help improve your grammar is by using Tensebusters.
-On that site you can take pretests on a variety of grammar areas to target your level and what you need to work on and then use interactive tutorials to improve your understanding and track improvement reassessing yourself afterword.
+On that site you can take pretests on a variety of grammar areas to target your level and what you need to work on and then use interactive tutorials to improve your understanding and track improvement, reassessing yourself afterwards.